Mahboba's Promise

 An Afghan girl in a Kabul orphanage.

 Mahboba's Promise is an Australian non-profit organisation dedicated to helping the women and the large number of orphaned children of Afghanistan.
 It is one of the few non-governmental organisations operational in that war-torn nation entirely funded by private donations and currently looks after over 4,000 women and orphans through 90 projects.
-The organisation with its close knowledge of local conditions valuably supplements the work of UNICEF in the region.
+The organisation has partnered with UNICEF in the region.